zold-io/wts.zold.io/README.md

-* `GET /confirmed`: returns `yes` or `no`, depending on the status of the user---whether he has already confirmed his [keygap](https://blog.zold.io/2018/07/18/keygap.html) or not.
+* `GET /confirmed`: returns `yes` or `no`, depending on the status of the user---whether they have already confirmed their [keygap](https://blog.zold.io/2018/07/18/keygap.html) or not.

-* `GET /rate.json`: returns JSON document with all the data you can find [here](https://wts.zold.io/rate).
-If the data is not ready yet, you will still get a JSON document, but it will have `valid` attribute set to `false`.
+* `GET /rate.json`: returns a JSON document with all the [data](https://wts.zold.io/rate).
+If the data is not ready yet, you will still get a JSON document, but it will have the `valid` attribute set to `false`.
 The only valid attribute there will be `effective_rate`.
 Here is a live [example](https://wts.zold.io/rate.json).

-* `GET /usd_rate`: returns current rate of ZLD in USD.
+* `GET /usd_rate`: returns the current rate of ZLD in USD.

-* `GET /txn.json`: retrieves a single transaction details in JSON, expecting `tid` as a single query parameter
+* `GET /txn.json`: retrieves the details of a single transaction in JSON, expecting `tid` as a single query parameter
   (wallet ID + `:` + transaction ID).
   However, this information is not secure enough.
 This is just the data from the "general ledger," don't rely on it.

 These entry points, just like the `/do-pay` explained above, are asynchronous.
-In each of them you should expect `200` response with the `X-Zold-Job` header inside.
+In each of them you should expect a `200` response with the `X-Zold-Job` header inside.
 Using that job ID you can check the status of the job as explained above in `/job.json`.